GaloisInc/mctrace/docs/README-release.md

     --script=my_dtrace_probes.d
 ```

-For example, the `read-write-syscall-PPC.1.inst` binary in this
+For example, the `read-write-syscall-PPC.4.inst` binary in this
-distribution is the instrumented version of the PowerPC build of
+distribution is the instrumented version of the PowerPC binary
-`read-write-syscall` and was instrumented with the following `mctrace`
+`read-write-syscall-PPC` and was instrumented with the following `mctrace`
 command:

 ```
-mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall \
+mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall-PPC \
-   --output=/mctrace-test/examples/full/read-write-syscall-PPC.1.inst \
+   --output=/mctrace-test/examples/full/read-write-syscall-PPC.4.inst \
    --library=/mctrace-test/examples/library/PPC/platform_impl.o \
-   --var-mapping=/mctrace-test/examples/full/read-write-syscall-PPC.1.json \
+   --var-mapping=/mctrace-test/examples/full/read-write-syscall-PPC.4.json \
-   --script=/mctrace-test/examples/eval/single-add-probe.d
+   --script=/mctrace-test/examples/eval/write-timing-probe.d
 ```

 - The `--binary` and the `--script` options tell mctrace to instrument